 For designer bags that have a significant price point, it may make sense to insure your handbags.
 However, handbag insurance can run you several hundred to several thousands of dollars each year.
 It all depends on the value of your handbag collection.

 Over time, the cost of insurance added up, can be a pretty significant expense.
+And this insurance cost is an indirect loss on the value of your bag.

 Key things to keep in mind when buying investment handbags